kevinw/eng/notes/BLOAT.md

 # bloat
+- mouse pick:
+    at least disable it while the editor is away. make sure it's not running in the gpu unless we're moving the mouse make sure it's NEVER running in the 45 view LKG
 - we have both lz4 and miniz. let's just use one of them.
 - non-editor build
     - no undo